 Diabetes Mellitus: Hemoglobin A1C Poor Control

-One area Wilmington Health needs to work on is helping our patients with diabetes lower their A1C levels (which is blood glucose levels over a few months).
+Wilmington Health continues to have a lower percentage of patients with elevated A1C levels than the national average.
 After a patient is diagnosed and knows their A1C, our team can counsel them on lifestyle changes to lower the number, prescribe medications if needed, and schedule follow-up appointments to monitor the patient.
 By engaging patients in their health care, we can work together to reach these health goals.